What Happens to Men's Bodies After 50, And What to Do About It

 Because of the suggested link between cardiovascular disease, diabetes, prostate enlargement and hair loss, a healthy lifestyle is a positive management method.
 Eating a nutritious diet, getting plenty of exercise and avoiding excessive alcohol may help reduce risk.

-An increased risk of orthopedic injury
+Men over 50 are at increased risk of orthopedic injury

 Zuriarrain noted that decreased bone density in your 50s can increase the risk of orthopedic injury.